Theology & Practice

 In Brief

-Chant is the proper music of the Roman Rite.
-Every part of the Traditional Mass that is sung — the Introit, Kyrie, Gloria, Gradual, Alleluia, Credo, Offertory, Sanctus, Pater Noster, Agnus Dei, and Communion — has a chant melody, written down in the Liber Usualis and the Graduale Romanum, that has been sung in those exact contours for over a thousand years.
-This is not background music.
-It is the prayer of the Church set to the prayer of the Church.
+Gregorian chant is the proper music of the Roman Rite — not an accompaniment to the liturgy but the liturgy’s own voice.
+Every sung part of the Traditional Mass — the Introit, Kyrie, Gloria, Gradual, Alleluia, Credo, Offertory, Sanctus, Pater Noster, Agnus Dei, Communion — has a chant melody, written in the Liber Usualis and the Graduale Romanum, sung in essentially these contours for over a thousand years.
+This is not background music; it is the prayer of the Church set to the prayer of the Church.

 Chant is monophonic, modal, unmeasured, and Latin.
-It does not sound like popular music.
-That is a feature, not a defect.
-Popular music carries the associations of the world; chant carries no associations except prayer itself.
-The melodies arose specifically to bear the sacred text, and they bear it without distraction.
+It does not sound like popular music — and that is a feature, not a defect.
+Popular styles carry the associations of the world; chant carries no association except prayer itself.
+Its melodies were born to bear the sacred text, and they bear it without pulling attention to themselves.
+If it sounds strange at first, that strangeness is the sound of music made for one purpose only.

-The collapse of chant since 1969 was not commanded by Vatican II — the Council asked for chant’s preservation.
-It was lost because parishes substituted what was easier and more familiar, and what they substituted formed Catholics into a different kind of worshipper.
-Where chant has returned, reverence has returned with it.
-The two are not coincidental.
-The Church chose chant for the Roman Rite because, over centuries, she discovered which sounds make the soul actually pray.
+Be honest about what happened after 1969: the near-disappearance of chant from ordinary parishes was not commanded by the Council, which had asked for its preservation.
+It was lost because much was substituted that was easier and more familiar — and what was substituted formed worshippers differently.
+That is a real loss to name, not a slander against anyone’s favorite hymn.
+Where chant has returned, reverence has tended to return with it.
+The Church chose chant because, over centuries, she learned which sounds make the soul actually pray.

 Share on Social Media